rambod17/CvGenerator/README.md

 # 👑 CvGenerator

-Open source .NET Core based project to provide a web based tool to generate online Cvs.
+Open-source .NET Core based project to provide a web-based tool to generate online Cvs.

 ## 💻 What tools we use